Lance Taylor (American football): Playing career

 Taylor was a walk-on wide receiver for Alabama from 1999 to 2002, where he played under four different head coaches - Mike DuBose, Dennis Franchione, Mike Price, and Mike Shula.
 He eventually would play in 38 consecutive games as a wide receiver and earn a scholarship.
 As a senior, Taylor was a special-teams captain.

 Taylor played professional football for the Colorado Crush and Columbus Destroyers of the Arena Football League, and the Green Bay Blizzard and the Louisville Fire of the AF2.
 An ACL injury ultimately ended his playing career.
 The reconstructive procedure was performed by Dr. James Andrews.

 Coaching career

 Stanford

 Taylor served as the running backs coach for Stanford from 2014 through 2016.
-During his tenure he coached Heisman Trophy runner-up Christian McCaffrey and All-Pac-12 running back Bryce Love.
+During his tenure he coached Heisman Trophy runner-ups Christian McCaffrey and Bryce Love.
 His team won the 2016 Rose Bowl and the 2015 Pac-12 Football Championship.
 During the 2015 season, Taylor was named the Running Backs Coach of the Year by FootballScoop.com.